Red tulip field, an overview

 Red tulips, seen up close a lot of them

 The route can be driven all year long.
 When to go to the Netherlands to see tulips?
-It varies a bit when exactly the tulip fields are in bloom, but say from about half way of April till the beginning to half way of May.
+It varies a bit when exactly the tulip fields are in bloom, but say from about the beginning or half way of April till the beginning to half way of May.

 Hiring a Car and Airports